Erik-Codeblind/git-more/README.md

 ```

-## git-branchify
+## git-branchify (cob)

 This command allows you to create new branches and automatically format the branch name to lower case with dashes.

-`git branchify My Brand New Branch` translates to `git checkout -b my-brand-new-branch` .
+It is
+useful for managing long branch names, especially when cutting and pasting.
+The new branch is created of the current branch
+using `git checkout -b`.

 **Example**
 ```